robertableson/firebase-nodejs-starter-project-commands/README.md

 `code .`

 ## Project structure:
-  - "functions" folder is the backend
+  - "functions" folder is the backend.
-  - "public" folder is the frontend
+  - "public" folder is the frontend.
-  - "firebase.json" is the firebase config file
+  - "firebase.json" is the firebase config file.

 ## Testing a GET request:
-- Go to functions/index.js
+- Go to functions/index.js.
-- Replace with GET request handler
+- Replace with GET request handler.

 ```
 const functions = require('firebase-functions');